 BaOpt is a patented software for the smart operation of ventilation and air conditioning systems.
 The process of the system differs fundamentally from conventional climate control techniques and is an unique concept.

 In conventional systems, the airflow is directed whereas with the BaOpt system it is controlled by in a slow, undirected and chaotic space flow.
 The slow continuous mixing of the supplied air and indoor air results in a homogeneous temperature distribution without cold drafts.
 This ensures optimum comfort.
 In addition, BaOpt ensures savings of energy costs with 25% or more.
 The system minimizes heat loss in winter and energy consumption for cooling in summer.
-For more information about BaOpt check their website
+For more information about BaOpt check their website or watch this video.

 BaOpt is a great example of how the Hanze UAS can support businesses in their development and growth.
 Throughout the years a several students completed their internship at Climotion or took the opportunity to write their final bachelor thesis for the company.
 Their efforts, creativity and professionalism highly contributed to the development, improvement and internationalization of BaOpt.
 At this moment fours Hanze UAS students from the studies ICT, electrical engineering and communication are active at the development and knowledge center in Leens, Groningen.
 In February, two students from the study ICT will start their final thesis.
 Further, two former Hanze UAS students continued working at Climotion after finishing their study.